-- 1.1 Work with the Secretary of State's Office to provide enhancements to election related information and services. - Lead Entity: Nebrask@ Online Manager ("NOL") and Secretary of State's Office - b.
+- 1.1 Work with the Secretary of State's Office to provide enhancements to election related information and services. - a.
+Lead Entity: Nebrask@ Online Manager ("NOL") in cooperation with the Secretary of State's Office - b.
 Timeframe: TBD - c.
-Funding: Secretary of State / NOL - 1.2 Work with the Accountability and Disclosure Commission to provide for secure online filings and improved access to information. - a.
-Lead Entity: NOL and Accountability and Disclosure Commission - b.
+Funding: Secretary of State / NOL

+- d.
+Status (March 2005): Completed.
+Enhancements made for November 2004 election. - 1.2 Work with the Accountability and Disclosure Commission to provide for secure online filings and improved access to information. - a.
+Lead Entity: NOL (in cooperation with the Accountability and Disclosure Commission - b.
 Timeframe: January 31, 2005 - c.
-Funding: State Records Board Grant - 1.3 Work with the Legislature to provide additional tools to track legislative information.
-The Nebrask@ Online Manager is pursuing the possibility of providing additional features, including the ability to track multiple bills from one location and the use of e-mail "push" technology.

-- a.
-Lead Entity: NOL and Legislature

-- b.
-Timeframe: November 1, 2004

-- c.
-Funding: State Records Board Grant

-- 1.4 Work with the Department of Motor Vehicles to provide for online vehicle registration and drivers license renewal.
-DMV is in the process of implementing two systems -- insured motorists database and digital drivers license system -- which will allow for the future deployment of these online services.

-- a.
-Lead Entity: Department of Motor Vehicles

-- b.
-Timeframe: TBDc.
-Funding: DMV

-- 1.5 Work with The Nebrask@ Online Manager and county officials to provide the means for online payment of property taxes and other local fees.

-- a.
-Lead Entity: NOL

-- b.
-Target Completion Date: TBD

-- c.
-Funding: NOL (Reinvested Revenue)

-- 1.6 Provide for online licensing of regulated professionals.

-- a.
-Lead Entity: Office of the CIOb.
-Target Completion Date: TBD

-- c.
-Funding: TBD
+Funding: State Records Board Grant - d.
+Status (March 2005): Improvements to information access completed, to be posted.
+Online filing on hold. - 1.3 Work with the Legislature to provide additional tools to track legislative information.
+The Nebrask@ Online Manager is developing additional features, including the ability to track multiple bills from one location and the use of e-mail "push" technology. - a.
+Lead Entity: NOL (in cooperation with the Legislature Council) - b.
+Timeframe: November 1, 2004 - c.
+Funding: State Records Board Grant - d.
+Status (March 2005): Completed. - 1.4 Work with the Department of Motor Vehicles to provide for online vehicle registration and drivers license renewal.
+DMV is in the process of implementing two systems -- insured motorists database and digital drivers license system -- which will allow for the future deployment of these online services. - a.
+Lead Entity: Department of Motor Vehicles - b.
+Timeframe: TBD - c.
+Funding: DMV - d.
+Status (March 2005): No change. - 1.5 Work with the Nebrask@ Online Manager and county officials to provide the means for online payment of property taxes and other local fees. - a.
+Lead Entity: NOL (in cooperation with county governments) - b.
+Target Completion Date: TBD - c.
+Funding: NOL (Reinvested Revenue) - d.
+Status (March 2005): State Records Board grant application submitted for a pilot project with six counties. - 1.6 Prepare a comprehensive strategy for online licensing of regulated professionals. - a.
+Lead Entity: Office of the CIO - b.
+Target Completion Date: December 31, 2004 - c.
+Funding: NOL (Reinvested Revenue) - d.
+Status (March 2005): Work ongoing.